 In this study, we extended this approach to test if a KS domain coevolved with a putative self-resistance gene by comparing pairwise protein identity scores between pairs of homologs.
 We hypothesized that there will be a high correlation of KS sequence identities and the corresponding putative self-resistance protein identities, provided that the putative self-resistance gene is indeed providing protection to the bacterial producer from the biosynthesized antibiotic.
-However, there are several caveats of using coevolution of KS domains and self-resistance gene as a metric for presence of a self-resistance gene in a PKS cluster: the KS might have been horizontally gene transferred, With that caveat in mind, we first evaluated the co-evolution approach on the positive data set.
+However, there are several caveats of using coevolution of KS domains and self-resistance gene as a metric for presence of a self-resistance gene in a PKS cluster: the KS might have been horizontally gene transferred, which could result both in false positive and false negative results.
+With that caveat in mind, we first evaluated the co-evolution approach on the positive data set.
 For each family of self-resistance genes, we combined type I PKS clusters where the function of that gene was characterized (Table 1), and those where the gene was hypothesized to provide self-resistance, yet not experimentally validated (salinosporamide beta subunit inhibitors: cinnabaramide, clarexpoxcin, and eponemycin, Table S1).
 We then calculated a co-evolution score for each pair of clusters harboring self-resistance genes from the same family.
 As expected, sequence identities of KS domains and self-resistance proteins were highly correlated (Figure 3a).
 To further test this approach, we selected a KS-self-resistance gene distance cutoff of 5kb, 10kb, and >50kb (to capture random pairs) and constructed a coevolution plot for each data set (Figure 3).
 Pairwise identities are colored by target.
 There is a strong correlation of pairwise KS and self-resistance genes identities on the 5kb plot (R2 = 0.73, p-value < 0.001), which suggests that the KS and targets from these pairs coevolved.
 For the FabB/F target, there is even a stronger KS-FabB/F correlation, and most of these clusters harboring a FabB/F gene are close homologs of thiolactomycin and thioteramide synthases, which further increases the confidence of using coevolution plots for discovering clusters harboring self-resistance genes.
 There is a slight shift of the on-diagonal group: higher pairwise KS identity and lower pairwise self-resistance protein identity is generally observed.
 This phenomenon is possibly due to the fact that pairwise identities of KS pairs are calculated based on the KS domains only, not the entire protein sequences.
 KS domains are the most conserved PKS domains and do not contain more variable protein regions such as linkers, whereas the self-resistance protein sequence could be less constrained.

 Increasing the distance cutoff to 10kb and then to 20kb decreased the correlation coefficient from 0.73 to 0.69 and 0.64, respectively with p-value < 0.001, suggesting that using a more stringent KS-self-resistance gene distance cutoff could reduce the false-discovery rate.
 Most importantly, increasing the cutoff to more than 50kb generated a plot with no significant correlation between the pairwise identities for all families of self-resistance genes (R2 = 0.19, p-value < 0.001, Figure 3d).

+For each cluster, we calculated a coevolution score by averaging all distances to the diagonal of that cluster with all of its pairs.

 The lower the coevolution score, the more partners this cluster has as on-diagonal group of pairwise data points, which would translate in higher confidence that the putative self-resistance gene coevolved with the KS and is thus the self-resistance gene in that cluster.